iotaledger/inx-chronicle/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 * [ ] API Changes — The corresponding API endpoints work locally.
 * [ ] Testcases — All relevant test cases are covered.
-* [ ] INX — Chronicle syncs with the latest Hornet version.
+* [ ] INX — Chronicle syncs locally with the latest Hornet version.
+* [ ] DB - Queries are supported by indexes.

-As a reviewer, please tick the above boxes after you have complete the steps.
+As a reviewer, please tick the above boxes after you have completed the steps.